ManuelLerchner/tile-planner/README.md

 # Tile Planner

-A Project built for my Dad to help him figure out how to optimally lay out tiles for his customers.
+A Project built for my Dad to help him figure out how to optimally place tiles for his customers.

 Hosted at: [https://tile-planner.manuellerchner.de/](https://tile-planner.manuellerchner.de/)